 Jimmy Thelin explains why Elfsborg signed Super Eagles hopeful Ibrahim Buhari

-The 22-year-old has signed a contract with the Swedish club after leaving Jos-based outfit Plateau United
+The 20-year-old has signed a contract with the Swedish club after leaving Jos-based outfit Plateau United.

 Recommended articles

-Super Eagles invitee Ibrahim Buhari is the latest player from the Nigeria Professional Football League (NPFL) to leave for the Swedish top-flight.
+Buhari is the latest player from the Nigeria Professional Football League (NPFL) to leave for the Swedish top flight.

 The statement read: IF Elfsborg have agreed with Plateau United in the Nigerian Premier League on a transfer for defender Ibrahim Buhari, who joins the squad immediately.
 Ibrahim has signed a contract that runs through the 2026 season.